ViktorKob/portfolio/README.md

 |**Technologies**|Nginx|
 |**Endpoints**|<ul><li>__All of the above__</li><li>/schema.json</li><li>/graphql/*</li></ul>|

 Reverse proxy for the entire setup.
 May seem counter intuitive in a Eureka setup, but is used to hide ports and simplify the graphql / graphiql endpoints.
+Also responsible for diverting HTTP calls to HTTPS and is the only encrypted service in the infrastructure.

 # Plans for the future
 - [ ] Automated service level acceptance testing